 Earned media Content created by and published on another's media channels.
 EDM Electronic direct mail.
 Media liaison Media liaison involves the working relationship Council staff has with representatives from the print, broadcast and digital media.

-Before using this document, check it is the latest version, refer to Council's website www.portstephens.nsw.gov.au.
+WARNING: This is a controlled document.
+Hardcopies of this document may not be the latest version.
+Refore using this document, check it is the latest version: refer to Council's website www.portstephens.nsw.gov.au

+Owned media

-Owned media Content created and published on one's own media
+Content created and published on one's own media channels.

-channels.